📖FAQ

 chevron-rightHow do you pay for the funding rate?
 How frequently and in which currency?hashtag

-Funding is settled hourly in USDC on Crypto.com, with the vault paying or receiving small amounts automatically depending on whether the funding rate is negative or positive.
+Funding is settled hourly on Crypto.com, with the vault paying or receiving small amounts automatically depending on whether the funding rate is negative or positive.

-Opentrade will maintain a USDC position to cater to funding rate payments and will re-invest the excess USDC back into the strategy.
+OpenTrade will maintain a stablecoin position to cater to funding rate payments and will re-invest the excess stablecoin back into the strategy.

 chevron-rightCan the PERP be liquidated because of a lack of collateral?hashtag

-chevron-rightCan the PERP be liquidated because of an auto deleveraging policies applied by the exchange?hashtag
+chevron-rightCan the PERP be liquidated because of auto deleveraging policies applied by an exchange?hashtag

 If Socialised Loss is triggered, it effectively will reduce the realized profit by the pro-rata rate applied to OpenTrade based on the profits made.